openclarity/functionclarity/CONTRIBUTING.md

 enforce the style and best practices established by the Go project and its community.
 This means contributors should:

-- Follow the guidelines set out by the [Effective Go] document.
+- Follow the guidelines set out by the [go][Effective Go] document.
 - Preempt common Go [code review comments] and [test review comments].

 These coding style guidelines apply to Function Clarity repository unless